-The agency expects to see modest, but steady growth in its customer base as Virginia's population grows.
+The agency expects to see growth in its customer base as Virginia's population grows, and particularly during the next two years as residents come to its customer service centers to replace their standard driver's licenses and ID cards with federally compliant REAL ID credentials.
 Long term, the agency anticipates an increased reliance on technology to facilitate the completion of transactions with the public, as the public becomes more comfortable with technology.
 In addition, as the population of Virginia undergoes demographic changes, DMV must adapt and ensure its products and services meet our customers' needs.